Darkbladecr/pyresearch/readme.md

 2. Install all the python module requirements by using the command:
 `sudo pip install -r requirements.txt`

-3. Setup your `config.txt` file with your email address in the first line (required by PubMed's API) and the second line with your Scopus API key, which yu can get from [dev.elsevier.com](https://dev.elsevier.com/user/login).
+3. Setup your `config.txt` file with your email address in the first line (required by PubMed's API) and the second line with your Scopus API key, which you can get from [dev.elsevier.com](https://dev.elsevier.com/user/login).
 For example:

 ```
 user@pyresearch.com